 Sharing an Internal File within Liscio

 Internal files are marked with a lock icon.
-Once the file is shared, the file will no longer be private (internal).
+Once the file is shared, the file will no longer be Firm Only (internal).

 - Click on the Files page to locate the internal file you'd like to share.

 - Click into the To field to select the Recipient and Account.

 - Send a message to notify the recipients, or select Do not Send Message.

 - Click Send to share the file.

 Firm Only (Internal) Files

 Files can be uploaded as Firm Only, giving access to only firm employees and admins.
 A Firm Only file is indicated with a lock icon to the right of the file name.
 Manually uploaded files have the option to mark files uploaded as Firm Only.
 See below. ...

 How to Share Firm Only Files in Bulk